stuebersystems/doc.la.de/docs/berichte/zeugnisse/sac_zeugnisse.md

 ### SAC-BS-HJI (A.01.02).rpt

-Vorlage A.01.02, Halbjahresinformation der Berufsschule Vorbereitungsklasse
+A.01.02 Halbjahresinformation der Berufsschule Vorbereitungsklasse

 **Beurteilungsart Klasse**